androdri1/DCEillicitColombia/README.md

 ## Appendix B Programs
 ### VOI data set up
-Value of information calculations rely upon the computation of a price different to the one respondents face, so the data base for finding this variable is generated in B_1_voi_data_process.do.
+Value of information calculations rely upon the computation of a price different to the one respondents face, so the database for finding this variable is generated in B_1_voi_data_process.do.
 The last price consumers paid when smoking is assigned in case respondents had a WTP equal to zero.
 ### P^'calculations
 B_2_p_p_function.nb is a wolfram mathematica notebook that executes the program for finding the specific price for each respondent.
 Its inputs correspond to the data file generated in the previous step.
 Given the necessity of having the specific program, the data is already provided in the raw_data folder.
 ### VOI calculations